canonical/charmed-kubeflow-chisme/src/charmed_kubeflow_chisme/components/README.md

 # Summary

-These are tools for implementing a holistic, reconcile-style charm (one that typically reconciles all aspect of the charm on major events like `config-changed`, `install`, etc.), and for making resuable pieces of logic to be executed by that type of charm.
+These are tools for implementing a holistic, reconcile-style charm (one that typically reconciles all aspect of the charm on major events like `config-changed`, `install`, etc.), and for making reusable pieces of logic to be executed by that type of charm.

 Included here are:
 * the `Component` abstraction, which defines the minimum API that any piece of Charm logic should implement